adnguyen/Notebooks_and_Protocols/2018_notebook.md

 Experimental Approach: Compare enzyme activity in the presence/absence of misfolded/aggregated proteins

 1. Create 2 unfolding curves
-2. Measure enzyme activity in one ---Aggregate group
+2. Measure enzyme activity in one ---Aggregate group or U + F group; treat 25 and 70C
-3. In the other, ultracentrifugate, and then measure enzyme activity ---Non-aggregate group
+3. In the other, ultracentrifugate, and then measure enzyme activity ---Non-aggregate group or U group; treat 25 and 70 C

 Expected Outcomes:

+1. Hinder result: interaction between treatment(U+F vs F) and temperature on enzyme activity
+	* enzyme activity is lower in U + F under 70C compared to 25 C .
+2. Loss result : additive effect of temperature on enzyme activity
+	* enzyme activity is higher in 25 than 70 C

+Big picture:

+Pitch in terms of drop in performance under temperature threats.
+Is the drop in performance related to how aggregates hinder enzyme activity?

 ------